ImageMagick/Usage-Markdown/formats/index.md

 See [IM Pixel Enumeration Text Format](../files/#txt) for more information on the special "`txt:`" output format used.

-Now lets set the background transparency of the image using "`-flatten`".
+Now let's set the background transparency of the image using "`-flatten`".

 ~~~
 convert a.png  -background '#BABBD7' -flatten  a_bg.gif